Nginx {#sec-nginx}

 Fortunately, HTTP supports an alternative (and more effective) caching mechanism: the [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) response header.
 The value of the `ETag` header specifies some identifier for the particular content that the server is sending (e.g., a hash).
 When a client makes a second request for the same resource, it sends that value back in an `If-None-Match` header.
 If the ETag value is unchanged, then the server does not need to resend the content.

 The nginx package in Nixpkgs is patched such that when nginx serves a file out of `/nix/store`, the hash in the store path is used as the `ETag` header in the HTTP response, thus providing proper caching functionality.
 With NixOS 24.05 and later, the `ETag` additionally includes the response content length, to ensure files served with static compression do not share `ETag`s with their uncompressed version.
-This `ETag` functionality is enabled automatically; you do not need to do modify any configuration to get this behavior.
+This `ETag` functionality is enabled automatically; you do not need to modify any configuration to get this behavior.

 Chunks

-1c0e7015 (1st chunk of `doc/packages/nginx.section.md`)
+e82dd304 (1st chunk of `doc/packages/nginx.section.md`)

 Summary